iauger/DoorDash-delivery-eta-model/README.md

 ---

+## Project Report & Code Structure

+The full project report is contained within the `notebooks/` directory.
+These notebooks should be reviewed in the following order:

+1. **01_data_clean_and_eda.ipynb** — Data exploration, cleaning, outlier handling, and initial insights.
+2. **02_feature_engineering.ipynb** — Feature creation, encoding strategies, and preparation of the inputs for modeling.
+3. **03_modeling.ipynb** — Training the baseline and horizon models, building the stacking model, and evaluating performance.

+The report is divided into three focused notebooks to improve readability and maintain a clear separation of concerns, rather than placing all work into a single long file.
+All supporting functions used throughout the notebooks are located in the `src/` directory.

+Reference materials that informed the modeling approach, including DoorDash’s ETA research paper and course materials, are included in the `reference_documents/` directory.

+---

 ## Project Overview

 Accurate delivery-time prediction is critical for user experience and operational efficiency.
 Delivery systems fluctuate based on prep-time variability, driver availability, market load, and traffic patterns.
 Because these factors influence different deliveries in different ways, a single model often cannot capture the full complexity of the system.